Thursday, 31 January 2019

 see -

-This list is not definitive - does not include the self portrait bust illustrated in the September 1791 issue of the European Magazine.
+This list is not definitive - it does not include the self portrait bust illustrated in the September 1791 issue of the European Magazine.

 55. - 1777. - Maria Walpole, Duchess of Gloucester.
+Terracotta.
 Untraced.

 56. - 1778. - Thomas Jones of Penkerrig, Radnor.
 Untraced.